kdaily/aws-cli/proposals/pr-contrib-guide.md

 about our process, and when necessary assist them in opening an issue.
 We can also open the issue ourselves on behalf of the user as well.

+### Why would we re-prioritize contributions for review instead of taking them first in, first out?

+By default issues should be selected for review based on the stated criteria, and existing issues should not be pulled up above other existing issues.
+However, there are scenarios where a new issue may be added to the queue in an 'insertion sort' fashion.
+One example considers if the issues currently prioritized for review are all large and complex.
+In this case, they risk blocking smaller and easier changes.
+We may pull up the smaller issues to keep the queue moving.
+In another case, a new feature may increase in urgency due to other API changes.
+Since the main responsibility of the AWS CLI is to facilitate access to the AWS API, we would re-prioritize a feature request to address that change.
 ### Q: What do we do if a user requests a feature or change that would involve a major change in the way the SDK currently works?

 There are times when a change warrants an even more intentional and structured